EnzoAgosta/tournament-eval/README.md

 **Aggregation is intentionally out of scope.** The framework hands you the rankings and the reasoning; collapsing them into a verdict — Borda, Condorcet, Bradley–Terry, Elo over the pairwise implications, whatever fits — is a real methodological decision, not a detail to bury in a library.
 It's all ordinal-ranking math over data you already have on disk, so it's yours for now (and may arrive later as an opt-in convenience).

-Resolving the data is fair game, though — `ranking_by_author(ranking_result, generations)` turns one judge's id-based ranking back into author names (best first).
-That's de-anonymization for analysis, the line before aggregation begins.
+Resolving the data is fair game, though — mapping a ranking's `GenerationResult` ids back to author names (via the `generations`) is a couple of lines, and it's the de-anonymization step for analysis, the line right before aggregation begins.

 ## Tested and typed

 - 100% source coverage; `mypy --strict` and `ruff` clean.
-- The client adapters are tested against their **real** SDKs offline — httpx-based clients through `httpx.MockTransport`, Bedrock through botocore's `Stubber` — so the tests exercise actual request serialization and response parsing, not stand-ins.
+- The client adapters are exercised offline against their real SDKs and wire formats: the built-in httpx client through `httpx.MockTransport`, Bedrock through botocore's `Stubber` (real request serialization and a real `StreamingBody`), and the SDK-backed clients (OpenAI, Anthropic, Ollama) by patching the SDK's own call boundary and returning its real response types.
+No live network either way.
 - Pure async orchestration, no hidden global state.

 ```bash